synthego-open/ice/README.md

 ![Synthego ICE](./doc/ice_logo.png)

 ICE tool is a CRISPR editing analysis tool that infers presence of indels and other mutation.
 ICE uses non-negative least squares regression to detect the presence or evidence of edits.
-In contrast to TIDE<sup>[1](#ref1)</sup>, ICE can analyze insertions, deletions, HDR, multiplex edits, and base editing and is available under the permissive MIT License.
+In contrast to TIDE<sup>[1](#ref1)</sup>, ICE can analyze insertions, deletions, HDR, multiplex edits, and base editing and is available under a open-source license for non-commercial use.
 ICE can also be used for analysis of other genome engineering methods, such as TALEN and homing endonucleases.

 ### Audience